(ran PC, PS editions)

 That same day, Attorney General John Ashcroft said Fariz, 30, helped University of South Florida professor Sami Al-Arian raise money for the Palestinian Islamic Jihad _ a group the government has declared a terrorist organization.
 The government believes the organization is responsible for the deaths of more than 100 people in Israel and its occupied territories.

-The indictment says Fariz _ who left Chicago and was settled into his Spring Hill home by January 2002 _ was heard talking with other conspirators about raising money for terrorism, the inner workings of bomb plots and even "successful" terrorist operations.
+Its indictment says Fariz, who left Chicago and was settled into his Spring Hill home by January 2002, was heard talking with other conspirators about raising money for terrorism, the inner workings of bomb plots and even "successful" terrorist operations.

-Fariz's wife, Manal, has called the allegations are untrue.
-She and others sympathetic to Fariz contend that this case is an example of how the Justice Department has been unfairly targeting Muslims since Sept.
+Fennerty's future role in Fariz's case has not been determined.
+But he and others sympathetic to Fariz contend that this case is an example of how the Justice Department has been unfairly targeting Muslims since the terrorist attacks of Sept.
 11, 2001.

 "The Justice Department is not just," said Ayman Ramadan, a friend and relative by marriage to the Fariz family.
 "They say they are just, but they are not just."

-Ramadan and Fennerty see some galling hypocrisy in the American government.
+While Ramadan and Fennerty said neither they nor Fariz condone attacks against civilians, they see some galling hypocrisy in the American government.

 They say that while the United States is fixated on stopping pro-Palestinian terrorists from killing Jews with car bombs, it sends money and military hardware to a country _ Israel _ that shoots missiles into Palestinian neighborhoods and bullets at rock-throwing teenagers.